SnigdhaRoy/GuessingGame/README.md

 This is what the code and live run looks like when everything is set up right in an IDE: https://cloud-oj1hq7emo.vercel.app/0screen_shot_2020-10-17_at_1.36.35_am.png

+If you'd like to test out the project, try it here! https://guessinggame.snigdharoy.repl.run/